Muftee-Mysan/CS50-AI/README.md

 # CS50-AI
-## This repo contains the files related to the course CS50 AI by Harvard and offered by Edx
+## This repository contains the files related to the course CS50 AI by Harvard and offered by Edx